ZopaPublic/ktor-opentracing/README.md

 ### replaceInPathAndTagSpan
 When a request path contains an id, you can replace it with a constant string in the span operation name.
-This ensures that requests for different ids have the same span operation name. are named the same and grouped together.
-The contents of the id is then tagged so that information is not lost.
+This ensures that requests for different ids have the same span operation name.
+The value of the id is then tagged on the span.
 ```kotlin
 install(OpenTracingServer) {
     replaceInPathAndTagSpan(Regex("""[0-9]{8}-[0-9]{4}"""), "customId")